 Groucho occupancy is highly dynamic and reversible.
 Approximately 75% of all Groucho binding sites are unique to a single timepoint.
 The majority of the sites established during time window 1 that persist into time window 2 continue to persist into timepoint 3, indicating that some Groucho binding sites are utilized throughout early development.
 Interestingly, a few sites are occupied in only the first and third timepoints, indicating that Groucho occupied sites during the first timepoint tend to either be utilized at all timepoints, or are only utilized very early in development and not utilized again in the stages analyzed.

 Genome-wide analyses of transcription factor binding in the Drosophila embryo has revealed thousands of HOT (Highly Occupied Target) regions to which large numbers of unrelated factors bind concurrently {Consortium, 2010 #759}.
 While the cause and regulatory ramifications of these highly-occupied regions remain to be fully explored, they appear to be widespread in eukaryotes, persistent between cell types and developmental stages, and are often located in areas of active transcription {Moorman, 2006 #3119}.
 Some factors can be recruited to HOT regions independently from their ability to bind and recognize DNA sequence {Li, 2008 #2374}.
-Owing to this, and the the large number of Groucho-interacting proteins that either bind DNA directory or are otherwise recruited to chromatin, we expected that a significant fraction of Groucho binding sites would localize to these areas (Fig. 2-4).
+Owing to this, and the large number of Groucho-interacting proteins that either bind DNA directly or are otherwise recruited to chromatin, we expected that a significant fraction of Groucho binding sites would localize to these areas (Fig. 2-4).
 We observe that while the total percentage of Groucho regions that overlap a HOT zone is largely invariant between time points, Groucho in the 1.5 – 4 hr embryo preferentially localizes to regions with a higher HOTness (i.e. greater numbers of occupying factors), while 6.5 – 9 hr Groucho binding is enriched for overlap with lower HOTness regions.

 The clearest theory on the function of the origin of these HOT regions, supported by in vivo and computational studies, is that many transcription factors are maintained at sufficiently high nuclear concentrations such that these factors saturate high-affinity binding sites, and as a result also bind to low and intermediate affinity sites in areas of high DNA accessibility {Li, 2008 #2374} {Kaplan, 2011 #3172} {Li, 2011 #3173}.
 DNA accessibility has been mapped across multiple developmental stages {Li, 2011 #3173}, and Groucho binding is significantly enriched for these regions (Fig. 2-5).
 As Groucho is known to increase nucleosome density and reduce DNA accessibility {Sekiya, 2007, r08904} {Winkler, 2010, r07182}, widespread recruitment to these sites may indicate that additional undocumented inputs are required to initiate Groucho-mediated chromatin condensation.